Information on the Village's Sensus Center is available on Public Works Department section of the Village website.

 Residents who do not wish to enroll their account in the recurring payments via the Online Account Access method outlined above above may instead utilize the EZ Pay forms below to enroll, change or terminate recurring payments from their utility account.

-Residents who wish to receive their quarterly water bills electronically to their email can sign up to receive their bill electronically.
+Residents who wish to receive their quarterly water bills electronically to their email can .
 Residents who sign up for this service will no longer receive a paper bill.

 Residents also can pay their bills in-person with cash, check or charge card at the following locations.
 VISA, MasterCard and Discover Card are accepted.